Random matrix ensembles and integrable differential identities: Orthogonal ensemble and integrable differential identities

 Hence, using the above relations~\eqref{eq:q_orthonorm}, we can re-write~\eqref{eq:eigenvalue_pfaff_components_even} and~\eqref{eq:eigenvalue_pfaff_components_odd} in terms of the monic skew-orthogonal polynomials $Q_n(z)$ as follows

 According to~\cite{Adler2000_skew}, we have that, for Gaussian weights,

-where $P_{m}(z)$ are the monic orthogonal polynomials\footnote{We note that $P_n(z)$ are given in terms of the standard Hermite polynomials $H_n(z)$ as follows } with respect to the symmetric inner product\footnote{Note that this definition of scalar product slightly differs from the one in the inner product defined in~\eqref{intro:inner_product}, therefore, to distinguish the two of them, here we use the superscript in $(\cdot,\cdot)^{(2)}_{\mathbf{0}}$ and $\rho^{(2)}(x,\mathbf{0})$.}
+where $P_{m}(z)$ are the monic orthogonal polynomials\footnote{We note that $P_n(z)$ are {Hermite polynomials} related to the standard Hermite polynomials $H_n(z)$ as follows } with respect to the symmetric inner product\footnote{Note that this definition of scalar product slightly differs from the one in the inner product defined in~\eqref{intro:inner_product}, therefore, to distinguish the two of them, here we use the superscript in $(\cdot,\cdot)^{(2)}_{\mathbf{0}}$ and $\rho^{(2)}(x,\mathbf{0})$.}

 such that for all $m,n \in \mathbb{N}_{0}$

 where $\gamma_n = \sqrt{\pi}\,n!/2^n$.
 Using the relations~\eqref{eq:hermite_skew_orthoQ} into the equations~\eqref{eqs:Qandw} we have